 We hope you will join us.

-FIN will then apply to Australian Electoral Commission for registration as a political party.
+Federal ICAC Now (FIN) has lodged its application with the Australian Electoral Commission for registration as a political party.

 Proposed membership cost